-So many people are on the hunt for that magic pill that will make them lose weight for good and finally achieve the promise of thinness.
+So many people are on the hunt for that magic pill that will make them lose weight for good and finally achieve the promise of a thin body (and everything that's supposed to come with it, like health and happiness).
 As a past dieter myself, I understand how alluring this idea is.
-But the truth is that you’re unlikely to find any magic at all in yet another diet or diet masquerading as a healthy lifestyle, and you’ll be much better off if you stop dieting forever.
+But the truth is, magic pills don't exist, and most people would be better off if they stopped dieting forever.

 When Clean Eating Makes You Feel Dirty

 I fell hard into what I thought was a healthy lifestyle back in 2010 when “clean eating” first started climbing in the diet ranks.
-My time spent drinking the clean eating Kool-Aid certainly wasn't all bad.
-I learned how to read labels, started cooking, and ate a lot more whole and unprocessed foods, which did made me feel good.
-This was a far cry from my college days of Kraft Macaroni & Cheese, canned New England clam chowder, and a steady stream of pizza and Taco Bell.
+My time spent drinking the clean-eating Kool-Aid certainly wasn't all bad.
+I learned how to read labels, started cooking, and ate a wider variety of foods, which did made me feel good.
+This was a far cry from my college days of subsisting on mostly Kraft Macaroni & Cheese, canned New England clam chowder, and a steady stream of pizza and Taco Bell.

 And that's true of most diets.
 Diets are often based in some sound nutritional recommendations and have at least a few useful tools to teach.
-But then those recommendations and tools get twisted into dogma before being wrapped in righteousness, obsession, guilt, shame, and a laser focus on shrinking.
+But then those recommendations and tools get twisted into dogma before being wrapped in righteousness, obsession, guilt, shame, and a laser focus on shrinking your waistline.

 Diets And “Healthy Lifestyles” Have All The Same Qualities